HL7NZ/nhi/input/pagecontent/createPatient.md

 * _Create Patient - Name errors_
   * A Patient must have only one active Preferred Name
-  * _A Patient name must contain either a Given name or a Surname and a Name Type, a preferred name flag and an information source_
+  * _A Patient name must contain a Surname and a Name Type, a preferred name flag and an information source_
   * _A Baby of name must have source = NPRF, name use = temp_
   * _Unallocted names can only be set by an authorised Agency_
   * _A Patient’s given name and surname must start with a letter of the alphabet or an apostrophe_